Northop: St Eurgain and St Peter's Church

 There has been evidence of a church in Northop since the 6th century.
 It is said that Eurgain, a niece of Saint Asaph, passed through Northop and founded the church here on a Celtic mound, upon which it still stands.
 Records indicate that there was a stone church erected here during the 12th century, with the tower being completed to its 98-foot height in 1571.
 The present building was extensively rebuilt during 1840, with further alterations being carried out in 1877.

 The churchyard of St Eurgain and St Peter still houses the old grammar school for Northop, constructed during the 16th century.

 St Eurgain and St Peter's church is the seat of the Parish of Northop, which comprises the districts of Northop, Northop Hall, Sychdyn, Halkyn, Rhosesmor, and Flint Mountain.
 Formerly it also included Connah's Quay.
 It is a member of the diocese of St Asaph, Church in Wales.

 The church is a Grade I listed building.

 Present

 The village shop also incorporates a one-counter post office.
 There are two pubs, one at either end of the High Street: the Red Lion, and The Boot, the last remaining coaching inn in the village that served the Chester-Holyhead stagecoach route.
-There is also a hairdresser and a MOT garage.
+There is also a hairdresser and an MOT garage.

 Northop previously had a larger number of shops and services, but due to retail developments in neighbouring towns these have disappeared, including: butchers; fish and chip shop;tea shop; cobblers; Smithy; and a working men's club.

 Northop is also an electoral ward, coterminous with the community.
 It elects one county councillor to Flintshire County Council.

+The community has a community council.
+In December 2025, the council was renamed from Northop Community Council to Northop and Sychdyn Community Council, to reference the village of Sychdyn.